Clay County, FL

 - Westbound traffic on County Road 220 at the Knight Boxx Road intersection will be detoured north onto Knight Boxx Road, west onto State Road 21, south onto Henley Road, and west onto County Road 220.

-Public Meeting -We collaborated with the engineering firm Eisman and Russo to hold a public meeting.
+Public Meeting -We collaborated with the engineering firm Eisman and Russo to hold a public meeting on Thursday, September 19th from 5:00 PM – 7:00 PM at RideOut Elementary School.
 The public had an opportunity to review project plans, view a presentation, and ask questions.
 County leaders were also be in attendance to help answer questions.

 Please refer to the detour map below: